gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     return app

 ```
-This is the entry point to the API we're going to create in the next few steps.
+This is the entry point to the API you're going to create in the next few steps.
 If you study the code, you'll quickly understand what's going on from the comments.
-First the basic Flask App is initialized and the local config is loaded into the app.
+First the basic Flask App is initialized, and the local config is loaded into the app.
 Then FLASK-RESTPlus and the API modules are initialized with the `app` object.
 FLASK-RESTPlus is one of the core parts of this API [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) which is an extension for Flask, that adds support for quickly building REST APIs and encourages best practices with minimal setup.
-It'll give your server the possibility to not only automatically generate a Swagger-UI for us, simply from code annotations and data models in our code but also to serialize and de-serialize data objects for us.
+It'll give your server the possibility to not only automatically generate a Swagger-UI for you, simply from code annotations and data models in your code but also to serialize and de-serialize data objects.
 The modules don't exist yet, but are one of the next features you're going to implement.

 ### Module importer
-First you'll integrate the module importer, that gets called from our Application at `app/__init__.py`.
+First you'll integrate the module importer, that gets called from your Application at `app/__init__.py`.
 This will iterate over all modules that are located inside `app/modules/` and are activated in the `ENABLED_MODULES` in the `config.py`.
 If you don't want to spin up a certain endpoint, just disable it and it won't be accessible or shown in the Swagger-UI.
 First crete the modules folder with the necessary init file: